 • Short-term business loans: For financing specific working capital needs.

-The key is to use financing proactively — securing a facility before you desperately need it, rather than scrambling in a cash crisis when banks are less willing to lend.
+The key is to use financing proactively: securing a facility before you desperately need it, rather than scrambling in a cash crisis when banks are less willing to lend.
+If you are still without one, our guide to opening a UAE bank account as a non-resident covers the upstream questions banks will ask.